Skip to Main Content

 Selected e-articles

-Abstract by the author: This article examines the European Union (EU) involvement and co‐ordination of a humanitarian emergency response overseas.
+Abstract: This article examines the European Union (EU) involvement and co‐ordination of a humanitarian emergency response overseas.
 In particular, this article will examine the reaction to Cyclones Idai and Kenneth.
 By combining an exponential random graph model (ERGM) with semi‐structured interviews, this article will also apply resource dependence theory in order to identify actor characteristics that conditioned exchanges within the network that responded to this incident.
 Hence, it provides novel empirical evidence regarding de facto responses to humanitarian emergencies that increases understanding of social dynamics among the actors involved in these efforts.
 The findings of this study show that the co‐ordination of the EU response generally followed a multilateral logic.
 However, the limited empowerment of the local community throughout the response was less consistent with the strategic aspirations of the EU.
 For their part, donors tended to show less activity within the network than financial aid recipients

-Abstract by the authors: This paper examines whether multilevel transnational cooperation makes a difference in refugee protection, especially in protracted displacement.
+Abstract: This paper examines whether multilevel transnational cooperation makes a difference in refugee protection, especially in protracted displacement.
 In response to the forced migration of millions of Syrians to Turkey starting in 2011, the EU and Turkish government published a joint statement in March 2016.
 The so-called EU-Turkey deal (EUTD) provided a substantial flow of money (EUR 6 billion in four years) from the EU to Turkey.
 In return Turkey had to commit to contain and control migration movement toward the EU.
 In social science, there are quite diverse evaluations of the EUTD.
 Whereas some studies focus on its effectiveness and efficiency in reaching the outlined goals, other publications stress its geo-political effects on migrants’ mobility and (externalized) border control.
 Meanwhile some studies look for points to improve the EUTD while others criticize it fundamentally.
 This article analyzes the involvement of different types of international governmental and non-governmental organizations (IGOs and INGOs) in the four main action fields of the EUTD and its implicit side effects on the Turkish regime of migration management.
 It first summarizes some crucial findings and pending questions in the social science literature.(…)

-Abstract by the author: The Syrian crisis that began expanding in 2012 has sent millions of refugees into neighbouring countries and beyond and proved to be a testing ground for the European Union's new approach to humanitarian crises.
+Abstract: The Syrian crisis that began expanding in 2012 has sent millions of refugees into neighbouring countries and beyond and proved to be a testing ground for the European Union's new approach to humanitarian crises.
 Focused on European Union-funded educational programmes carried out in response to the Syrian refugee crisis in Lebanon, this article argues that the European Union's approach has nevertheless negatively impacted refugees' lives because of its embeddedness in the international regime of resilience that has gained ground in the field of refugee protection.
 Indeed, while the resilience regime appears to be a continuation of the neoliberal system of rule, it in fact represents a paradigmatic shift that implies political and moral retreat from donors' responsibility.
 Applied to refugee management, the agenda of "resilience" thus contradicts the rationale for burden-sharing that previously involved a "shared responsibility" between external donors and the hosting State.
 Based on Kratochwil's praxis approach, this article therefore aims to empirically expand upon the recent literature centred on "resilience" and "self-reliance" in the field of refugee management.
 In doing so, it demonstrates how neoliberal features of resilience further hinder refugees' lives as these features entail a total separation from an adequate rights-based approach.

 Abstract by the authors:Directorate-general ECHO of the European Commission is one of the largest humanitarian aid donors globally.
 Projects which it funds are often implemented by its NGO partners.
 This article studies how ECHO’s system for assessing such projects’ final results works and to what extent it provides useful information to the donor.
 Theoretically, it seems likely that evaluative data produced in this context is of little value, given the financial interests of the NGOs which submit the information, methodological issues related to collecting it, and the donor’s limited capacity to process it.
 However, based on in-depth interviews and document analysis, we conclude that ECHO usually has sufficient human resources to analyse reports which NGOs submit to it.
 These documents are also informative about projects’ direct effects, but they seem less capable of assessing long-term impacts.
 Furthermore, such reports seem less important to ECHO than the field visits which it conducts.
 These findings imply that consistent monitoring of humanitarian aid projects on the ground helps to mitigate the main weakness of a system of self-evaluation by NGOs.